Laibin Guangxi, China Travel Guide

 Summer temperatures can reach above 35°C (95°F); winter lows rarely drop sub-zero.

-Autumn often brings clearer skies, which offer excellent conditions for photography.
+Autumn often brings clear weather, which have superb conditions for photography.

 Stay hydrated during warmer months.

-Plan your entry to China carefully.
+Plan your admission to China carefully.
 Most foreign nationals need a visa to enter mainland China.

 China has various visa types depending on your travel purpose.